RTXI/rtxi.github.io/_posts/docs/troubleshoot/2015-02-23-system-frozen-or-slow.md

 	- Are you using open-source or proprietary drivers?

 3. If running an RT kernel, are the DAQ drivers loaded?
 Open the Control Panel module in RTXI and see if the "analogy0" channel is open.
 If not, the drivers aren't detecting your DAQ.

+4. How is your BIOS configured?
+Some settings, such as multithreading, frequency scaling, and spread-spectrum clocking, degrade real-time performance and should be disabled.

 <br>